The Fair at Sorochyntsi: Act 1

 Merchants peddle their wares to crowds of visitors arriving from all around.
 The Gypsy makes reference to a red jacket that the devil is looking for, while the lad Gritsko woos Parasya.
 Her father, Cherevik, at first is indignant at this forwardness, but, after realizing that Gritsko is the son of a close friend, he agrees to let Gritsko marry his daughter.
 The two men go into the tavern to celebrate, as evening settles and the people disperse.

 Cherevik and his buddy, Kum, come out of the tavern in a drunken state.
-After they wander around in the dark, Khrivya, Cherevik's wife, comes out of their house, and he announces Parasya's engagement.
-But Khivrya objects, and, while Gritsko overhears, drunken Cherevik concedes that the wedding will not happen.
+After they wander around in the dark, [Khrivya, Cherevik's wife, comes out of their house, and he announces Parasya's engagement.
+But Khivrya objects, and, while Gritsko overhears, drunken Cherevik concedes that the wedding will not happen.]
 Gritsko, alone, bemoans his sadness.
-The Gypsy enters, and the two make a pact: Gritsko will give the Gypsy his oxen for fifteen rubles if the latter can make Cherevik change his mind.
+[The Gypsy enters, and the two make a pact: Gritsko will give the Gypsy his oxen for fifteen rubles if the latter can make Cherevik change his mind.]

-Scene 2: Dream Vision of the Peasant Lad (Intermezzo)

-Alone, Gritsko falls asleep and has a dream involving witches and devils.
-They are dispelled by church bells.
-(In Shebalin's completion this is moved to between Act 3, Scenes 1 and 2.)